pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 ---
-layout: guides
+layout: firststep
 title: Design Considerations
 categories:
-- API Reference
+- Design Considerations
 menu:
-- API reference
+- Design Considerations
 tags:
-- API Reference
+- Design Considerations
 ---

 There are some things you should know about our APIs to make your life easier.